 9. It’s nicknamed the Land of 10,000 Lakes for a reason

 Although the state is known as the Land of 10,000 Lakes, there are nearly 12,000 lakes in Minnesota.
 Lakes are a year-round destination for locals to engage in their favorite watersports, like fishing, kayaking and boating.

 Additionally, owning a lakeshore home or cabin is popular in Minnesota.
 With so many lakes in the area, a property on the water — whether it’s your main home or a weekend retreat — is coveted.

 10. The outdoors are part of life

-Minnesotans love to partake in outdoor recreation and we were recently ranked the 8th fittest state in the country.
-If you enjoy spending time in nature, Minnesota could be a great state for you.
-Here are some of the outdoor activities that are popular in the area:
+Minnesotans love to partake in outdoor recreation.
+In fact, Minneapolis was ranked the 2nd fittest city in the country, and St. Paul wasn’t far behind.
+If you enjoy spending time in nature, Minnesota could be a great fit for you.
+Here’s a quick list of popular outdoor activities in the area: